NITCbase/nitcbase.github.io/docs/Design/Frontend.md

 All the above command documents are linked to various sections of the [NITCbase Commands page](../NITCbase_Commands.md).

+Among the above commands, the script command `run` helps the user to execute a sequence of commands from a file - hence translating them into a sequence of calls to other commands supported by Frontend interface.
+The echo command simply echoes back the message typed in by the user back to the console. **The translation and execution of lower layer method calls corresponding to these script commands have already been implemented and provided to you**.
+Hence further documentation for Frontend Class focusses only on the specifications for DDL and DML commands.

 For installation and setup of frontend user interface follow the instructions [given here](../XFS%20Interface/Installation%20Guidelines.md#frontend-interface-setup).